Improving access to living kidney donation for Black kidney patients

 Three weeks after initial assessment

-- Find out where patient is on their action plan
+- Follow up to find out where patient is on their action plan

 - Establish if they have a potential donor